dpalomar/docker-volumes/README.md

 ### How to Build

-Simply `docker build -t your_image_name https://github.com/dicotraining/docker-sample.git`
+Simply `docker build -t your_image_name https://github.com/dpalomar/docker-volumes.git`

 That's all

 ### Start the container
-The container has all pre requisites set up to run any apache application.
+The container has all pre requirements set up to run any apache application.
 You can specify all needed environment variables.
+In this case we need pass the volume environment variable (*APACHE_DOCUMENTROOT*) to use another folder like document root for apache.

-	$ sudo docker run -i -d -p 80 -e APACHE_SERVERNAME=myServer.local
+	$ sudo docker run -i -d -p 80 -e APACHE_DOCUMENTROOT=/webapps

+**NOTE:** `/webapps` is the created default volume  folder on boot with Dockerfile:  [https://github.com/dpalomar/docker-volumes/blob/master/Dockerfile#L33-L35](https://github.com/dpalomar/docker-volumes/blob/master/Dockerfile#L33-L35)

 Browser to url http://localhost:80.